-United States investors in our Common Shares should be aware that we believe we are classified as a passive foreign investment company ("PFIC") during the tax year ended December 31, 2021, and based on the nature of our business, the projected composition of our gross income and the projected composition and estimated fair market value of our assets, we expect to be a PFIC for the year ending December 31, 2022, and may be a PFIC in subsequent tax years.
+United States investors in our Common Shares should be aware that we believe we are classified as a passive foreign investment company ("PFIC") during the tax year ended December 31, 2022, and based on the nature of our business, the projected composition of our gross income and the projected composition and estimated fair market value of our assets, we expect to be a PFIC for the year ended December 31, 2023, and may be a PFIC in subsequent tax years.
 If the Company is a PFIC for any year during a United States shareholder's holding period, then such United States shareholder generally will be required to treat any gain realized upon a disposition of Common Shares, or any so-called "excess distribution" received on its Common Shares, as ordinary income, and to pay an interest charge on a portion of such gain or distributions, unless the shareholder makes a timely and effective "qualified electing fund" election ("QEF election") or a "mark-to-market" election with respect to the Common Shares.
 A United States shareholder who makes a QEF election generally must report on a current basis its share of the Company's net capital gain and ordinary earnings for any year in which the Company is a PFIC, whether or not the Company distributes any amounts to its shareholders.
-However, United States shareholders should be aware that we do not intend to satisfy record keeping requirements that apply to a qualified electing fund, and we do not intend to supply United States shareholders with information that such United States shareholders require to report under the QEF election rules, in the event that we are a PFIC and a United States shareholder wishes to make a QEF election.
-Thus, United States shareholders should assume that they will not be able to make a QEF election with respect to their Common Shares.
-A United States shareholder who makes the mark-to-market election generally must include as ordinary income each year the excess of the fair market value of the Common Shares over the taxpayer's basis therein.
-Each U
+However, United States shareholders with information that such United States shareholders require to report under the QEF election rules, in the event that we are a PFIC and a United States shareholder wishes to make a QEF election.
+Thus, United States shareholder should assume that they will not be able to make a QEF election with respect to their Common Shares.
+A United States shareholder should assume that they will not be able to make a QEF election with respect to their Common Shares.
+A United States shareholder who makes a order the QEF election rules, in the event that we are a PFIC and a United States shareholder with information that such United States shareholders should assume that they will not be able to make a QEF election with respect